 About the Upgrade Readiness App

-The app's scan results describe the remediation actions you must take to ensure that your public and private apps work as expected after you upgrade to a new version of Python on the Splunk platform, as well as actions you must take to remove dependency on vulnerable versions of jQuery.
-For example, scan results show if any apps and customizations rely on Python 2 so that you can update them, because support for Python 2 is being phased out of Splunk software.
+The app's scan results describe the remediation actions you must take to ensure that your public and private apps work as expected after you upgrade to Splunk Enterprise 9.0, or to a new version of Python on the Splunk platform, as well as actions you must take to remove dependency on vulnerable versions of jQuery.
+For example, scan results show if any apps and customizations rely on Python 2 so that you can update them.

-On Splunk Cloud Platform, the Upgrade Readiness App provides these additional features:
+On Splunk Cloud Platform only, the Upgrade Readiness App provides these additional features:

 - Scan search heads and indexers and view a combined report from both types of instances.